Jh123x/CCTV-py/README.md

 # CCTV-py
 CCTV Program in python made for raspberry pi

+# Todo
+- [ ] Make a server to receive the data files
+- [ ] Make a client to send the data files to the server

 # How did this project come about?
 1. Want to have a CCTV to monitor our front door, but CCTVs are very pricey
 1. We have an old RaspPi lying around unused